UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 Note how we get both the copy behavior and independence we saw with simple value types (`int`, `float` etc..).
 Contrast this with a class where no new objects are created and therefore no data needs to be copied.

 ### Passing Parameters
-A very common process is to pass either reference and value types as parameters to a method.
+A very common process is to pass either reference or value types as parameters to a method.
 It is important to understand the difference in behavior.
+To add more confusion, we also have the `ref` keyword which can be applied to either as well.

+Let's start with a reference type.
 When you pass a reference type, the method has access to the original object.
 For example:

 ```C#
 MyObj r1 = new MyObj(2, 3);